davefowler/thingsilearned/content/things/moviemarch.markdown

 For the month of March I've decided to watch no movies or TV shows.
 I really feel the time I spend watching is wasted, but I needed a dramatic goal to kick the habit.

-I've titled it *Movieless March* and with the re-claimed time tonight already, I've finished a great deal of work and started a [book that I have been meaning to get to][book].
+I've titled it *Movieless March* and with the re-claimed time tonight already, I've finished a great deal of work and started a [book that I have been wanting to get to][book].
 Serendipitously, the first excerpt of the book is from another titled ["The Moviegoer"][moviegoer].
 It is just a fantastic piece for so many reasons that I wanted to share it here:

 > ## The Moviegoer
 > By Walker Percy